Last of the Whorehouse Piano Players (1989)

-Last of the Whorehouse Piano Players is an album by pianists Ralph Sutton and Jay McShann that was recorded in 1989 and released by the Chiaroscuro label.
+Last of the Whorehouse Piano Players is an album by pianists Ralph Sutton and Jay McShann, recorded in 1989 and released by the Chiaroscuro label.
 The album follows the 1980 release of two LPs by Chaz Jazz entitled The Last of the Whorehouse Piano Players: Two Pianos Vol. I & Vol. II which were reissued by Chiaroscuro on CD in 1992 as Last of the Whorehouse Piano Players: The Original Sessions.

 Reception

 Scott Yanow of AllMusic stated, "Not to be confused with the CD reissue of the same name recorded in 1979, this reunion encounter by pianists Ralph Sutton and Jay McShann is up to the same level of the original dates, with plenty of heated moments ...
-While Sutton is the definitive stride pianist of the past half-century, McShann (who also takes a couple of vocals) finds space to infuse the music with a strong dose of blues and Kansas City swing".
-A seven-minute "Jazzspeak" wraps up the enjoyable outing with some reminiscing about the session".
+While Sutton is the definitive stride pianist of the past half-century, McShann (who also takes a couple of vocals) finds space to infuse the music with a strong dose of blues and Kansas City swing...
+A seven-minute 'Jazzspeak' wraps up the enjoyable outing with some reminiscing about the session".